jamespeterschinner/async_v20/README.rst

 task communicates with the server next. async_v20 removes this burden by using `aiohttp <https://github.com/aio-libs/aiohttp>`_

-Further goals of async_v20 has been to lower the barrier of entry for algorithmic trading, by providing a complete and simple to use interface.
+Further goals of async_v20 has been to lower the barrier of entry for algorithmic trading by providing a complete and simple to use interface.